 In Butler’s view, the legislative efforts have been an eye-opener for many state leaders.
 “The effect we have had with legislators in such a short amount of time is remarkable.
 We probably came on quicker than any group like ours due to the strong voice we have,” said Butler.
 “People are starting to understand how big this industry truly is.”

 Despite the many legislative accomplishments that continue to advance the industry, there is still much to be done.
-Butler believes the two greatest issues are outboard motor titles and taxes, property tax reform, and expanding access.
+Butler believes the three greatest issues are outboard motor titles and taxes, property tax reform, and expanding access.

 South Carolina is one of six states that continues to issue titles on outboard motors.
 Despite some seeing it as an income generator, it only provides .05% of overall revenue in counties like Beaufort.
 An auditor in Beaufort County told Butler, “It’s .05% of revenue but 80% of my problems.”